jsmith-exe/lunabotics/README.md

   - path following / navigation
   - generation of motor and actuator commands

-- **ROS Node Publisher**
+- **ROS2 Node Publisher**
   Publishes control commands that are fed back into the **Serial Driver Code** for transmission to the microcontroller.

 ### 3.2 Sensor Drivers

 - **Stereo Camera Driver Code → Stereo Camera**
-  Provides stereo images and depth information into ROS topics.
+  Provides stereo images and depth information into ROS2 topics.

 - **Mono Camera Driver Code → Mono Camera 1 / Mono Camera 2**
   Provides additional monocular vision streams for tasks such as object detection or tracking.